joedono/House-of-Z/quests/quest-ideas.md

 ## Wild Magic Brother
 Have the party encounter a sorcerer who attempted to suppress their Wild Magic only to have it go completely crazy.

+## Eliza Long's Daughter
+Eliza Long, one of the villains of Beneath the Black Rose, mentioned her missing daughter multiple times.
+Eliza was murdered 50 years ago.
+The module doesn't mention her daughter at all, so it's up to me to come up with something about this.